Tajabin/JobCompass/README.md

 The database schema is clean and extendable for analytics or ML integration.

 Frontend layout uses basic HTML/CSS for easy enhancement into responsive or dynamic components later.
+Future Enhancements (Phase 2)

+The system has been structured for easy integration of intelligent and user-friendly features in the next phase.

+✔ Newly Added Features

+These features have already been implemented in the current version:

+Smart Skill Extraction (NLP-based)
+Extracts skills from user profile or CV and maps them to known skill categories.

+Skill Gap Analysis
+Compares user skills with job requirements or target role and shows missing skills.

+AI-Generated Career Roadmap
+Automatically creates a personalized learning roadmap based on user skills, target job role, and timeframe.

 Developed By
 Team CivivSentinel – Hackathon Project 2025